Skip to main content

 • Withdrawal credits are not calculated in the qualitative review but are calculated in the quantitative review.

-• Transfer credits are not calculated in the qualitative review but are calculated in the quantitative review.
+• Transfer credits are not calculated in the qualitative review.
+They are only calculated in the quantitative review.

 • Repeat credits may only be taken with approval from your Program Coordinator and the Dean of the Graduate School.
 Credits from the course (original and repeat) will be calculated in the quantitative review, but only the repeat grade will be calculated in the qualitative review.